On $W_{1+\infty}$ $n$-algebra: -algebra in the Landau problem

 When $n$ is even, (\ref{sinnalg}) is a generalized Lie algebra.

 Corresponding to (\ref{eq:FI}), the FI for the quantal ternary algebras is

-It should be pointed out that the FI (\ref{eq:qFI}) is not an operator identity.
-It holds only in special circumstances.
-It is easy to verify that the FI (\ref{eq:qFI}) does not hold for the following sine 3-algebra with the general parameter $B$
+Note that it is not an operator identity, which holds only in special circumstances.
+It is easy to verify that (\ref{eq:qFI}) does not hold for the following sine 3-algebra with the general parameter $B$: